Azure/azure-media-migration/deployment/deployment.md

 ```

 ## Monitor progress
-While the ACI is running you can mointor the progress of the tool by running.
+While the ACI is running you can monitor the progress of the tool by running.
 ```bash
 az container logs --follow -g migration -n azure-media-migration
 ```